 Best Math Movies for Older Kids

 As any parent knows, it can be difficult to find movies that are both entertaining and educational for older kids.
-However, there are a number of math-themed movies with math topics that fit the bill that we have listed here.
+However, there are several math-themed movies with math topics that fit the bill that we have listed here.

 For example, “A Beautiful Mind” tells the true story of John Nash, a mathematician who made groundbreaking discoveries in game theory.
 “Stand and Deliver” is based on the true story of Jaime Escalante, a high school teacher who helped his students overcome obstacles to succeed in calculus.

 1. THE MARTIAN

-An astronaut becomes stranded on Mars so NASA and a team of international scientists work to bring “The Martian”, played by Matt Damon, home to earth.
+An astronaut becomes stranded on Mars so NASA and a team of international scientists work to bring “The Martian”, played by Matt Damon.
 RATED: PG-13

-A mysterious wormhole is found in space as the earth and the entire human mankind is at the verge of extinction.
+A mysterious wormhole is found in space as the earth and the entire human mankind are on the verge of extinction.
 A team of explorers must find the human race a new home.
 RATED: PG-13

 From the world’s tallest buildings to solar cars, and the Great Wall of China, Dream Big explores different engineering inventions in detail and celebrates the minds behind them.
 RATED: NR-Documentary

-Underwater Dreams is a feel good movie about a small underdog robotics team competing against big named college teams during the National Championship.
+Underwater Dreams is a feel-good movie about a small underdog robotics team competing against big-name college teams during the National Championship.
 RATED NR-Documentary

 Particle Fever is a movie about science and scientists.
 And you may enjoy the physicists rapping . . about physics.
 RATED: NR – Documentary

 This movie is a history lesson about African-American female mathematicians who helped NASA bring people into space.
 RATED: PG

 A Beautiful Mind is a true story about John Forbes Nash, a mathematical genius who made astonishing discoveries but was also diagnosed with schizophrenia.
-He later want on to receive the Nobel Peace prize in Economics for his work in game theory.”A Beautiful Mind” is an incredible story of perseverance and determination.
+He later went on to receive the Nobel Peace Prize in Economics for his work in game theory.”A Beautiful Mind” is an incredible story of perseverance and determination.
 It’s also a great way to learn about some advanced mathematics concepts.RATED: PG-13

-Based on a true story, The Man who Knew Infinity is about Srinavasa Ramanujan, an Indian Mathematics genius who solved problems believed to be impossible.
+Based on a true story, The Man Who Knew Infinity is about Srinivasa Ramanujan, an Indian Mathematics genius who solved problems believed to be impossible.
 RATED: PG-13